VIEWING DOMESTIC

 Your third year might include the following topics.
 For exact topic information, visit the course Handbook.

-Your fourth year might include the following topics.
 For exact topic information, visit the course Handbook.

-(Jobs and Skills Australia employment projections for the five years to 2029).
+Jobs and Skills Australia employment projections for the five years to 2029

 Where world-class education meets laid-back coastal living.
 With pristine beaches, acclaimed wineries, and vibrant festivals at your doorstep, South Australia offers an unmatched student experience.